fhiso/sources-and-citations/citation-elements.md

 Furthermore the *string* *must* match the *pattern* on the *default datatype*.

-When an application encounters a *string* which is eligible for *datatype correction* according to the above criteria, it *may* replace its *datatype* with the *default datatype*.
+At any time when an application encounters a *string* which is eligible for *datatype correction* according to the above criteria, it *may* replace its *datatype* with the *default datatype*.
+It is *recommended* that applications apply *datatype correction* during or shortly after the import of data in any serialisation format that defines a *format default datatype* of `rdf:langString`.

-{.note}  This standard does not say when *datatype correction* occurs.
-Ideally applications *should* apply it during the process of reading any serialisation format that allows *datatypes* to be omitted and defaults them to `rdf:langString`.
-However if an application subsequently serialises an unknown *citation element* in a format that does not allow *datatypes* to be omitted, this may result in explicit *datatypes* that need *datatype correction*.
-Therefore applications *should* cope with the possibility that *datatype correction* might be needed on any data being imported.
+{.note}  This standard does not limit when *datatype correction* occurs, and it *may* be desirable to apply it at times other than as *recommended above*.
+If an application exports an unknown *citation element* in a format that does not have a *format default datatype*, this may result in explicit *datatypes* that still need *datatype correction*.
+Ideally, therefore, applications *should* cope with the possibility that *datatype correction* might be needed on any data being imported.
 Likewise, when an application gains access to the definitions of additional *citation element terms* or *datatypes*, this might allow it to identify further places where *datatype correction* is required.
-This only situation when *datatype correction* is *required* by this standard is immediately prior to the removal of *invalid* *strings*, which process is itself *optional*.
+However, the only situation when *datatype correction* is *required* by this standard is immediately prior to the removal of *invalid* *strings*, which process is itself *optional*.

 If this results in replacing a *non-language-tagged datatype* with a *language-tagged datatype*, then the application *must* tag the *string*